The cloud: you’re soaking in it.

 Amazon Web Services

-Amazon Web Services, or more commonly just AWS, is the cloud-service arm of Amazon.com.
+Amazon Web Services, or more commonly AWS, is the cloud-service arm of Amazon.com.

 AWS provides a wide and complex range of services.
-The simplest — S3, for “Simple Storage Service” – is nothing more than online storage.
-Another relatively simple example is EC2, for “Elastic Compute Cloud”, AWS’s virtual server product.
+The simplest — S3, for Simple Storage Service — is nothing more than online storage.
+Another relatively simple example is EC2, for Elastic Compute Cloud, AWS’s virtual server product.

 AWS also includes domain registration and DNS services, database offerings, email and messaging products, and a wide variety of more esoteric services.

-One of the lesser-known aspects of cloud computing is the ability to quickly respond to changing needs.
+One of the lesser-known aspects of cloud computing is the ability to respond quickly to changing needs.

-Properly written applications in Amazon’s AWS infrastructure can do exactly that: respond to changes in usage by automatically adding or removing resources as needed.
-This is really a big deal, and is perhaps one of the more common reasons that very large applications or services elect to host on AWS.
+Properly written applications in Amazon’s AWS infrastructure can do exactly that: respond to usage changes by transparently adding or removing resources as needed.
+This is a really big deal, and is a common reason very large applications or services host on AWS.
 They only need — and pay for — a few resources when they’re not busy, and add more as needed.
-Doing this with your own dedicated hardware is next to impossible, and generally impractical, since it’s your hardware you’re paying for whether you’re using it or not.
+Doing this with your own dedicated hardware is next to impossible and generally impractical, since you’re paying for your hardware whether or not you’re using it.